michael-on-code/BoilerPlate-React-TypeScript-Vite-Ant-Design/README.md

 A functional React v18 + TypeScript + Vite + Ant Design BoilerPlate for fast-starting React Web App Projects.

-Sample of LocalStorage Content Store + App Context code is made available and can be used for authentification purpose and sending data accross components.
+Sample of LocalStorage Content Store + App Context code is made available and can be used for authentication purpose and sending data accross components.

 Dependencies
 ------------